SougataMukherjee/DSA-and-Algo/recursion.md

 # Recursion

-when a function calls itself until a specific condition met is called recursion application of recursion and backtracking is render tree solving puzzle game Recursive solutions work as a a basis for Dynamic Programming and Divide and Conquer algorithms its a approach that allows us to shorten our code it must have a base case and recursive case
+`when a function calls itself until a specific condition meet is called recursion` application of recursion and backtracking is render tree solving puzzle game Recursive solutions work as a a basis for Dynamic Programming and Divide and Conquer algorithms

+> its a approach that allows us to shorten our code it must have a base case and recursive case

 ```
 methodName(n parameters){